 I used to take criticism very personally when I was younger.
 If someone made a cutting remark about me, I would silently dwell on it for days.
 Now I understand that if someone displays unwarranted negativity towards me, it is a reflection of how they are feeling in the moment, not necessarily what I deserve.

 In dating, this is the definition of true confidence.
 An attractive man or woman that you have just met might say something that is seemingly trying to put you down.
 What they are really doing in most cases is subconsciously testing to see if you are congruous with your behaviour.
 Is your confidence unwavering and unaffected when challenged?

 In relationships, this is the key to avoiding arguments.
-Once you learn how to prevent yourself getting angry or frustrated, you can amicably and maturely solve ANY issue that may arise.
+Once you learn how to prevent yourself from getting angry or frustrated, you can amicably and maturely solve any issue that may arise.